Link Search Menu Expand Document

 The primary function of the wireless access layer is to provide network connectivity anywhere on the campus for wireless devices.
 Wireless access must be secure, available, fault tolerant, and reliable to meet the demands of today’s users.

-To satisfy the requirements for wireless access in a variety of network designs, the Aruba ESP Campus supports two modes of switching traffic between wireless and wired networks.
+To satisfy the requirements for wireless access in a variety of network designs, the campus solution supports two modes of switching traffic between wireless and wired networks.

 • In bridged mode, the AP converts the 802.11 frame to an 802.3 Ethernet frame.